googleforgames/agones/examples/allocation-endpoint/README.md

   --set agones.allocator.service.http.enabled=false
 ```

-After installing Agones, deploy [ESP](https://cloud.google.com/endpoints/docs/grpc/specify-esp-v2-startup-options) which is an envoy based proxy in front of agones `agones-alloator` container.
+After installing Agones, deploy [ESP](https://cloud.google.com/endpoints/docs/grpc/specify-esp-v2-startup-options) which is an envoy based proxy, deployed as a sidecar along side `agones-alloator` container.
 Run the following to patch the service deployement, change the service port to ESP and add annotation to `agones-allocator` service account to impersonate GCP service account.

 Replace [GKE-PROJECT-ID] in `patch-agones-allocator.yaml` with your project ID before runing the scripts.